 Why not make popsicles from all that juicy deliciousness.
 It’s a summertime treat both kids and adults can enjoy on a hot summer day.

 These popsicles are so easy to make!

 You can swap some other fruit out for some of the watermelon.
-Raspberries, strawberries, and blueberries are all great choices.
+Raspberries, strawberries, and blueberries are all great choices (or try my Mixed Berry Smoothie to use some of that fruit!)
 Between you and me, I’d pick the strawberry watermelon popsicles first if I was going to swap fruit!

 Love fresh popsicles?
 Try these easy banana popsicles!
 They’re non-dairy and delicious!

 My watermelon was actually pretty early in the season this year, so I did add a little honey to these popsicles.
 You can add the sweetener to taste.
 If your watermelon is super sweet and ripe, you may not need any extra sweetener.